 A number of years ago, Dr. David H. Fink, a psychiatrist for the

 veterans administration, wrote an article for Coronet Magazine, entitled, Release

 from Nervous Tension.
-In his article, he outlined his research into the causes of
+In his article (republished in 2010 as a book by the same title, available on Amazon), he outlined his research into the causes of

 mental and emotional disturbances.